 Humans have relied on animal-derived products since the dawn of man.
 Even so, vegan and vegetarian lifestyles have been around for quite a bit of time; I'm talking centuries.
 One of the earliest notable vegetarians was the Greek mathematician, Pythagoras, whose Pythagorean theorem is still used today.
 In this modern-day, approximately 3% of the US population is vegetarian, and 1% is vegan.
 A vegetarian diet includes fruits, vegetables, legumes, nuts, seeds, and grains.
 The only restriction associated with this diet is meat consumption.
 Vegan diets, on the other hand, restrict the consumption of all animal products, so honey, eggs, and dairy are also off the table.

 Many people choose this diet for ethical or environmental reasons, but it also has its health benefits.
-Multiple studies have shown that a vegetarian diet is correlated to longer longevity and a decreased risk of cardiovascular disease, diabetes, chronic kidney disease, and cerebrovascular disease.
+Multiple studies have shown that a vegetarian diet is correlated to increased longevity and a decreased risk of mortality for cardiovascular disease, diabetes, chronic kidney disease, and cerebrovascular disease.
 This results from less consumption of fats, red meat, cholesterol, animal protein, and heme iron.
 Red meat and processed meat, in particular, have been linked to an increased risk of cardiovascular disease, obesity, and gestational diabetes.
 In addition, when compared to the paleo and gluten-free diets, scientists found that the vegetarian diet was the most adhered to.

 Keeping all of this in mind, there are a few points of caution for this diet.
 The first is that excluding meat and animal products can lead to a more challenging time obtaining certain nutrients.
 Nutrients like Vitamin B12, protein, iron, zinc, calcium, vitamin D, and essential fatty acids must be supplemented into your everyday diet.
 Lastly, there is quite a bit of variation within a vegetarian diet, so make sure to plan your diet out with a trusted medical provider to get the complete list of benefits.